Trade during the Viking Age: Trade and Settlement

 Viking settlements also played an important role in Viking trade.
 In Viking settlements such as Ireland the first peaceful interactions between the Native Irish and the Vikings were economic in nature.
-Silver hordes in Ireland containing coins from other corners of the Viking World also show how such settlements were very quickly incorporated into a new Global economy.
+Silver hoards in Ireland containing coins from other corners of the Viking World also show how such settlements were very quickly incorporated into a new Global economy.
 Here the initial strategic military significance of such settlements morphed into economic and political significance.
 Place names also show the broader economic significance and impact of the Vikings.
 The Copeland Islands off the coast of Ireland bear the name of “Merchant Islands” in Old Norse.
 In Normandy linguistic patterns also suggest the centrality of trade in the Viking settlement as the only lasting Norse influence in the region is in language is both trade centric and trade specific.
 In the Viking Greenland settlements it is also suspected that the walrus ivory trade may have been the primary means of economic sustenance for the populations there based on isotopic analysis of walrus ivory from around the Viking Diaspora.

+In the first half of the ninth century, Scandinavians, known as the Rus, settled in what is now Russia.
+They were likely drawn by the opportunity to gather furs, slaves, and other goods from the forests and Arctic regions, which they could then trade in the thriving markets along the Volga River.

+Additionally, Harstad, located north of the Lofoten and Ofoten archipelagos, was a key trading settlement during the Iron Age, serving as both an agricultural frontier and an ethnic boundary between the Norse and the Sami.
+The Sami played a crucial role in the fur trade, supplying furs to various peoples, including the Scandinavian Norse.
+They were also involved in the blubber trade, which was phased out in the eleventh century and replaced with the trade of cod liver oil.
+During the Viking and Middle Ages, the Sami and other groups on the fur trade's supply side endured harsh and often violent extortion, or tribute, from multiple countries simultaneously.
+The conversion of neighboring Norse and Karelian societies to Christianity in the tenth and eleventh centuries provided a pretext for the ruthless exploitation of the pagan Sami.

+The development of cargo ships called the knarr allowed for the rise of bulk cargo transport across long distances.
+These new cargo ships were introduced around 1000CE to Northern Europe and featured new technology like high freeboards and permanent masts which reduced the need for rowers on the ships.
+The ships could also carry around 24 tons of cargo.
+The growing maritime connectivity, encouraged the spread of Latin and Christianity into areas of Scandinavia and Baltic Sea.

+The Viking Ship museum has created five reconstructions of Viking ships.
+One in particular Ottar 1 is a large cargo ship from Western Norway.